-- Yes, our coaches and athletic directors come from the top of their field.
+- Yes, our coaches and staff come from the top of their field.
 Many are veterans in their field and former college players.

-- Our coaches bring not only their skill but their life experiences, love of their trade and a true moral compass that drives each of them to deliver the best program to St. Bernard.
+- Our coaches bring not only their skill but their life experiences, love of their trade and a true moral compass that drives each of them to deliver the best program to St. Bernard High School.

 How is St. Bernard committed to students and excellent teaching?